 VOCs are a broad group and while some should be avoided, others are not known to cause any issues for most people.
-Then there are some people who may be allergic or sensitized to some VOCs.
+But some people may be allergic or sensitised to some VOCs.

-People with respiratory problems such as asthma, young children, older people, and persons with heightened sensitivity to chemicals may be more susceptible to irritation and symptoms from some VOCs.
+People with respiratory problems such as asthma, young children, older people, and those with heightened sensitivity to chemicals may be more susceptible to irritation and symptoms.

-Longer term exposure to VOCs may be more likely to trigger and other respiratory symptoms in some people.
+There is a threshold level of VOCs above which health symptoms usually occur in people.
+In addition, longer term exposure to VOCs may be more likely to trigger asthma or allergy flare-ups or other respiratory symptoms in some people.